 Also, I really didn’t want to have to monkey with deployment tasks, be it with Vlad or Capistrano or whatever.
 I wanted to just deploy as usual, and have it all just work, no extra processes to start or tasks to run.

 This seemed like a tall order, but I began my search anyway.
 Google led me to a number of pages about a number of tools, all of which included one or more of the things I was trying to avoid.
-Of all places, I finally ended up on this page from the Ruby On Rails wiki.

 Despite having only a one line mention near the bottom of the page, I decided to check out rufus-scheduler, and it turned out to be exactly what I was looking for.
 There was no database table, queueing mechanism, or separate process to manage.
 Just a simple scheduler to call out to your existing ruby code.